ZhiCheng0326/SJTU-Cpp/README.md

 # SJTU-C++

-This respository includes all the c++ programming done in SJTU
+This respository includes all the c++ programming done during my studies in SJTU.